nsandelic/race-application-command-service/README.md

 # Race Application Command Service

 This repository contains the backend services for our application, consisting of the Command and Query services.
-This service used to fetch Races and Applications, it's also used as STOMP consumer.
-Upon getting message about race or application update, it updates its database.
+This service used for managing Races and Applications, it's also used as STOMP event sender.
+Upon updating race or application it sends event about it
 ### NOTE
-Application is currently setup for local deplyment
+Application is currently setup for local deployment

 ## Prerequisites